TMElyralab/MuseTalk/README.md

 #### :new: Real-time inference

 Here, we provide the inference script.
 This script first applies necessary pre-processing such as face detection, face parsing and VAE encode in advance.
 During inference, only UNet and the VAE decoder are involved, which makes MuseTalk real-time.

+Note that in this script, the generation time is also limited by I/O (e.g. saving images).

 ```
 python -m scripts.realtime_inference --inference_config configs/inference/realtime.yaml
 ```